akielaries/signalmesh/README.md

 # Details
 ## Modules
 There are 5 boards active in the **signalmesh** circuit.
-Three of which are concerned with sound (ACM, AAM, DSM) and the remaining two (UUM, TDM) are related to health, updating, and other housekeeping related items.
+Three of which are concerned with sound (ACM, APM, DSM) and the remaining two (UUM, TDM) are related to health, updating, and other housekeeping related items.

 ### Audio Creation Module (ACM)